-City Council says Main Street Moves is working
+City Council voices support for Main Street Moves

-The Ventura City Council on Oct.
-16 voted unanimously in favor of continuing Downtown’s unique year-round street closure using the current Main Street and California Street footprint.
+The Ventura City Council in January voted to continue efforts to make permanent Downtown’s unique year-round street closure using the current Main Street and California Street footprint.

-The Council listened to diverse views on a path forward, ultimately agreeing that the community benefits of the human-oriented space without cars was worth keeping and warranted further study and investment.
+The Council listened to diverse views on a path forward, ultimately agreeing that the community benefits of the human-oriented space without cars was worth keeping and warranted further investment.
+The Council on Jan.
+28 voted to continue the closure, to certify an environmental impact report on the project and to continue the Pedestrian Mall Law process.
+You can find more on the City’s website HERE.

 • Continue with the full, year-round closure;

-• Finish parklet design guidelines for the outdoor dining parklets (tentative date of Dec.
-18 was announced, though the approval decision could move to January);
+• Finish parklet design guidelines for the outdoor dining parklets (now adopted);

 • Look to add short-term parking for to-go orders and food pick-ups.